 Any hearing1 before the comptroller2 in proceedings relating to an application for a patent, or a patent, must be held in public3.
 However, any party to the proceedings may apply to the comptroller for a hearing to be held in private4.
-The comptroller may grant such an application where (1) he considers there is good reason for the hearing to be held in private; and (2) all the parties to the proceedings have had an opportunity to be heard on the matter, and where the application is granted the hearing must be held in private
+The comptroller may grant such an application where (1) he considers there is good reason for the hearing to be held in private; and (2) all the parties to the proceedings have had an opportunity to be heard on the matter, and where the application is granted the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL